-- Inaccurately estimated OCM-2 Chlorophyll-a concentrations also dominate in those regions with dense cloud cover, coastlines and turbid coastal waters a combination of cloud pixels not masked, or pixels affected by nearby clouds alongside a simplistic (band ratio) algorithm that does not account for changes in the water reflectance due to components other than Chlorophyll-a.
-Overestimating chlorophyll-a in complex Case 2 waters was noted by Preethi Latha et al. (2014) [RD.13] where OCM-2 L2 LAC data was processed using SeaDAS and chlorophyll algorithms like OC2 and OC4-V4 O'Rielly et al. (1998) [RD.14]. - The Product Quality Assessment analysed 475 products across three sites.
-There are several sources of uncertainty, but, overall, the OCM-2 Chlorophylla concentration product appears to be underrepresenting the natural phytoplankton variability.
+- L1B: DIMITRI analysis over BOUSSOLE shows that the OceanSat-2 TOA reflectance data is higher than the MODIS-Aqua data.
+The DIMITRI analysis focused on comparing OceanSat-2 to MODIS-Aqua as their overpass times are similar, so doublets were extractable.
+Data from August 2019 to October 2020 was analysed, and sufficient doublet matchups were found, but they remain limited and so the results should be viewed with caution. - L2C: No Issues have been detected with the product format consistency with minor issues discovered for the product content: - From the Q1 report [RD.12], poor Chlorophyll-a concentration estimations are seen to dominate high latitude regions where radiance retrievals are primarily impacted by high solar zenith angles not correctly accounted for within the atmospheric correction; acknowledged as an issue within version 1.4 of the L2 Product Spec [RD.13]. - Inaccurately estimated OCM-2 Chlorophyll-a concentrations also dominate in those regions with dense cloud cover, coastlines and turbid coastal waters - a combination of cloud pixels not masked, or pixels affected by nearby clouds alongside a simplistic (band ratio) algorithm that does not account for changes in the water reflectance due to components other than Chlorophyll-a. - Overestimating chlorophyll-a in complex Case 2 waters was noted by Preethi Latha et al. (2014) [RD.14] where OCM-2 L2 LAC data was processed using SeaDAS and chlorophyll algorithms like OC2 and OC4-V4 O'Rielly et al. (1998) [RD.15]. - The Product Quality Assessment was carried out across three marine sites.
+There are several sources of uncertainty, but, overall, the OCM-2 Chlorophyll-a concentration product appears to be underrepresenting the natural phytoplankton variability.
 It is difficult to assess the cause as the L2 Bottom of Atmosphere (BOA) radiance/reflectance product is not provided as part of the L2C product.
 Still, by increasing this analysis to a higher number of locations in future reports, we will be able to provide statistical comparison details.
-Lower chlorophyll estimates, than expected in open ocean waters, were reported by Shanthi et al. (2013) [RD.15] where cloud-free L2 processed, OCM data covering the southwest Bay of Bengal demonstrated underestimates for high (in-situ) chlorophyll concentrations and overestimates the low (in-situ) chlorophyll concentrations.
+Lower chlorophyll estimates, than expected in open ocean waters, were reported by Shanthi et al. (2013) [RD.16] where cloud-free L2 processed, OCM data covering the southwest Bay of Bengal demonstrated underestimates for high (in-situ) chlorophyll concentrations and overestimates the low (in-situ) chlorophyll concentrations.

-These findings potentially limit the applicability of the Oceansat-2 data in terms of it being classed as a 'Climate Quality' dataset.
+These findings potentially limit the applicability of the OceanSat-2 data in terms of it being classed as a 'Climate Quality' dataset.
 However, the derived biogeochemical products are comparable to several other ocean colour missions and so are of value to more operational applications.